material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-The `selectedIndex` (that proxies foundation's `setSelectedState()`) accepts list of indexes in array format or single index to set the selection state.
-It overwrites the current state with new selected state whether it is a list of indexes or single index.
+The `selectedIndex` (that proxies foundation's `setSelectedState()`) accepts list of indexes in array format for list with checkbox items to set the selection state.
+It overwrites the current state with new selected state.

 ## Style Customization